fbr600/rERR/README.md

 * With compilation of source code: it requires Rtools installed in your computer

-  The package can be installed directly from github:
+  The package can be installed directly in RStudio from github:

   ```
   install.packages("devtools")